-5 Inefficient Work Processes You Should Break Up with in 2024
+5 Inefficient Work Processes You Should Break Up with in the New Year

 Business workflows play a crucial part of any organization.
 They can either make it possible to scale and maximize growth with efficient, productive teams or can be the reason for dissatisfied customers and even financial loss.
 In fact, process inefficiencies can cost companies 30% of their annual revenue and waste 26% of an employee’s workday.